minetino/images/README.md

 # docker images
-docker images with the intention to use them for pterodactyl
+docker images with the intention to use them for pterodactyl install scripts